 Challenge Security Options

-There are a number of security options available:
+There are two of security options available:

 Controls which users have access to the challenge.
 The settings are: